Laser Marking Ceramics: Everything You Need To Know

 This guide covers everything you need to know about laser marking ceramics, including the best laser types, marking sprays, applications, and our top recommended machines.

-What Is Laser Marking on Ceramics?
+What Is Laser Marking Ceramics?

 Ceramics are known for their hardness, durability, and heat resistance.
 These properties make them excellent materials for products ranging from mugs and tiles to medical implants and electronic components.
 But those same traits also make ceramics difficult to mark using traditional methods like printing, painting, or etching with chemicals.

 Laser marking solves this problem by using a focused beam of light to alter the ceramic surface.
-Depending on the laser and method, this can mean:

 Why Ceramics Are Difficult to Mark